Fully Adaptive Bayesian Algorithm for Data Analysis, FABADA: Conclusions

 \section{Conclusions}

-In this work we present the theory and implementation of a novel automatic algorithm for noise reduction: the Fully Adaptive Bayesian Algorithm for Data Analysis (\fabada).
-Our method iteratively evaluates progressively smoother models of the underlying signal, and then combines them according to their Bayesian evidence and $\chi^2$ statistic.
+In this work, we present the theory and implementation of a novel automatic algorithm for noise reduction: the Fully Adaptive Bayesian Algorithm for Data Analysis (\fabada).
+Our method iteratively evaluates progressively smoother models of the underlying signal and then combines them according to their Bayesian evidence and $\chi^2$ statistic.
 The source code is publicly available at \url{https://github.com/PabloMSanAla/fabada}.

 We compare \fabada with other methods that are representative of the current state of the art in image analysis and digital signal processing.
-For this comparison we used the most typical metrics, the Peak Signal to Noise Ratio (PSNR), which is a measure of the Mean Square Error (MSE), the Structural Similarity Index (SSIM) and the CPU time.
-One important advantage of our method, shared by BM3D, over classical algorithms is the absence of free parameters to be tuned by the user.
-Our results suggest that \fabada and BM3D achieve values of PSNR or SSIM comparable to or better than the best possible solution attainable by the classical methods.
+For this comparison, we used the most typical metrics, the Peak-Signal-to-Noise-Ratio (PSNR), which is a measure of the Mean Square Error (MSE), the Structural Similarity Index (SSIM), and the CPU time.
+One important advantage of our method, shared by BM3D, PySAP, and the Wavelet filter, over classical algorithms is the absence of free parameters to be tuned by the user.
+Our results suggest that \fabada, the Wavelet filter and BM3D achieve values of PSNR or SSIM comparable to or better than the best possible solution attainable by the classical methods.
 Beyond the precise values of the global quantitative metrics, both \fabada and BM3D are quite successful in adapting to the structures present in the input data.
 Perhaps the most significant difference between them is that \fabada's priors assume that the signal is smooth, whereas BM3D uses block-matching to look for repetitive patterns.
 This might be relevant when one must recover the height and shape of the spectral features in 1D or the gradients and boundaries in 2D.
 We argue that \fabada appears to offer a trade-off between noise reduction, increasing the metric values significantly, in a way that is statistically compatible with the data, keeping significant features without introducing considerable artifacts.

 Regarding execution time, non-parametric methods are more expensive than the classical alternatives \emph{once the optimal values of their parameters are known}, something that is of course impossible in practice. \fabada is faster than BM3D at high SNR, although it usually yields a poorer reconstruction, and the trend reverses for low SNR.